remindmodel/remind/pull_request_template.md

 - [ ] I adjusted the reporting in [`remind2`](https://github.com/pik-piam/remind2) where it was needed
 - [ ] I adjusted `forbiddenColumnNames` in [readCheckScenarioConfig.R](https://github.com/remindmodel/remind/blob/develop/scripts/start/readCheckScenarioConfig.R) in case the PR leads to deprecated switches
 - [ ] All automated model tests pass (`FAIL 0` in the output of `make test`)
+- [ ] Include in next release changelog (I filled out the changelog section below)

+## Information for release changelog (optional):

+(Leave empty if this PR does not concern changes to be mentioned in the changelog)

 ## Further information (optional):

 * Test runs are here:
 * Comparison of results (what changes by this PR?):